Meanings And Traditions Of Koi Fish Tattoos

 There are stories of individuals who bravely fought and survived bouts with cancer and other life threatening diseases choosing the koi fish as their personal symbol once they beat their disease and successfully went into remission.

-The deeper meanings of different colored Koi tattoos
+The deeper meanings of different coloured Koi tattoos

-Red Koi: Tattoos with koi fish that are black in color generally stand for some sort of love, but one of a strong, masculine nature.
-Red is a very energetic color, so it is no surprise that the red koi fish tattoo is the strongest of the new, contemporary, different colored koi fish tattoos.
+Red Koi: Tattoos with koi fish that are black in colour generally stand for some sort of love, but one of a strong, masculine nature.
+Red is a very energetic colour, so it is no surprise that the red koi fish tattoo is the strongest of the new, contemporary, different coloured koi fish tattoos.

 Black Koi: Tattoos with koi that are black usually stand for overcoming change successfully.
 If you have fought a great deal of pain and adversity to get to the powerful place you are now, the black koi fish is a great symbol for you.